nzakas/understandinges6/manuscript/10-Arrays.md

 This code attempts to use the string value `"hi"` in an `Int16Array`.
 Of course, strings are invalid data types in typed arrays, so the value is inserted as `0` instead.
 The `length` of the array is still one, and even though the `ints[0]` slot exists, it just contains `0`.

 All methods that modify values in a typed array enforce the same restriction.
-For example, if the function passed to `map()` returns an invalid value for the type array, then `0` is used instead:
+For example, if the function passed to `map()` returns an invalid value for the typed array, then `0` is used instead:

 ```js
 let ints = new Int16Array([25, 50]),